-It’s been eight years since we started collecting recipes on this website, and over those years we’ve accumulated quite a few holiday recipe ideas.
+It’s been nine years since we started collecting recipes on this website, and over those years we’ve accumulated quite a few holiday recipe ideas.
 We thought it was finally time to do a big, comprehensive round up of our absolute favorites.
 We’ve got you covered on mains and hearty sides, as well as lighter sides, soups, salads, dessert, and drinks.
 Wishing you and your family a happy and healthy holiday season :)

 v = vegan, gf = gluten-free, veg = vegetarian, vo = vegan option

 There’s something so grand and ritualistic about a holiday table centerpiece that took time, care and anticipation.
 Since most such centerpieces involve meat, one can feel a little left out during the peak of a celebratory meal if meat is not their jam.
 In this recipe, we applied this grand, ceremonious approach to braising a head of cauliflower.
 Someone even made a video outlining the entire braising process.

 Latkes are my ultimate weakness, but I’ve always dreaded the long and smoky process of frying them.
 My love for latkes is so strong though, that I had to come up with an easier path to that crispy, golden potato goodness.
 These baked latkes are SO much easier to make than the traditional fried kind, since the oven does all the main work for you.
 The flavor and texture are not compromised one bit, I promise.
 The recipe also includes a beet salad with an avocado mayo, which is to die for.

 This beautiful, cozy, one-pan dish can act as a main or hearty side.
 It’s packed with various root vegetables and Brussels sprouts, making it very easy to fulfill the veggie quota on an otherwise protein-centric holiday table.